Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Introduction

-Accurate 2D simulations of HPM breakdown experiments mentioned above can be performed using a well established fluid model involving the coupling of Maxwell's equations and plasma continuity equation \cite{BChaudhury2010,BCHAUDHURY2018, Ref1SYan2018, Ref2Wang2020, Ref3Zhao2011}.
-It is an interesting and challenging multi-physics multi-scale model due to the presence of different space and time scales\cite{Suyan-2016, BCHAUDHURY2018} which needs to be resolved accurately.
-Though the simulations quite well reproduce the experimental observations but at the cost of high computation.
-The excessive computational cost is due to stringent restrictions on the grid spacing based on the desired accuracy of the results and the CFL conditions for stability\cite{BCHAUDHURY2018,Suyan-2016}.
-Therefore, it is challenging to simulate large problem sizes or perform 3D simulations using homogeneous mesh using the finest resolution of grid size to capture the gradients in plasma density and the secondary E-field that originates from it\cite{BChaudhury2010}.
-The tradeoff between minimum grid spacing for accurate results and the total simulation time makes it difficult to achieve both simultaneously.
-Recently, advanced parallelization strategies for emerging many-core architectures have been proposed which significantly reduces the run-time but this requires sophisticated hardware~\cite{BCHAUDHURY2018}.
-Therefore, in this work, we present the implementation of a mesh refinement technique, an efficient computational method that can provide accurate results with a significantly lower computational cost and without the use of any sophisticated hardware resources.\\
+Accurate 2D simulations of HPM breakdown experiments mentioned above have been performed using the well established fluid model involving the coupling of Maxwell's equations and plasma continuity equation \cite{BChaudhury2010,BCHAUDHURY2018,QZHAO2011,Ref2Wang2020,Konstantinos-2015}.
+It is a complex multi-physics multi-scale model due to the presence of different space and time scales \cite{Yan2019DGTDmesh, BCHAUDHURY2018} which needs to be resolved accurately.
+Most of the previous works \cite{Bhaskarieee,BChaudhury2010,BCHAUDHURY2018,BChaudhury2011,QZHAO2011,Konstantinos-2015,Kourtzanidis20143DHPM,Takahashi-2019,Nakamura2018,Pratik2020,HPMeffectUWBtransmission2010,Ref3Zhao2011,HAMIAZ2020} used finite difference time domain (FDTD) method in the Maxwell-plasma fluid model based simulations.
+Though the simulations quite well reproduce the experimental observations but at the cost of high computation, therefore most of the past 2D numerical investigations using the fluid model have been carried out till hundreds of nanoseconds.
+The excessive computational cost is due to stringent restrictions on the grid spacing and time steps \cite{BChaudhury2010,BCHAUDHURY2018,HAMIAZ2020,Konstantinos-2015}.
+Therefore, it is challenging to simulate large problem sizes over longer timescales (tens of microseconds) using homogeneous mesh having the finest resolution of grid size to capture the gradients in plasma density and the secondary E-field that originates from it.
+Simulation of this complex phenomenon at longer timescales will further help to understand the underlying physics for various applications in microwave rockets \cite{Takahashi-2019, MFukunari2018, Masayuki2017tf}, aerospace research \cite{Khodataev2008,DKnight2009,BCHAUDHURY2018,PBulat2021}, high-speed combustion \cite{JBMichael-2010}, safe operation of high power microwave devices ~\cite{Ref2Wang2020} etc.\\